PeterMarshall29/book1/_sources/jupyternotebooks/firstprogram.md

 Comments are used are notes and reminders for people who are trying to understand and use the code.

-When developing a program it is useful to be able to termporarily hide sections of the code from the compiler by 'commenting them out`.
+When developing a program, it is useful to be able to temporarily hide sections of the code from the compiler by 'commenting them out`.

 Some suggest that good code does not require comments, but this is unlikely to be true.
-Remember that programs can be very long, and you may want to return to a program that you wrote years ago; a small investment in comments usually makes the code more maintainable and definitely easier for others to use.
+Remember that programs can be very long, and you may want to return to a program that you wrote years ago; a small investment in comments usually makes the code more maintainable and easier for others to use.

-Since the comments are ignore, there are no special rules for them, except that they must be identidied as {term}`comments`.
+Since the comments are ignore, there are no special rules for them, except that they must be identified as {term}`comments`.

 ````{admonition} How to Insert Comments
 :class: note dropdown